danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team develops a culture of writing, both on the business and technical side.

 On the business side, writing is used to capture the requirements and business rules, and also the *why* behind these.
 This could be tied to improved revenue generation or user experience.
 I've found its helpful for developers that are implementing the requirements to understand why a feature is being built a certain way.
-You could have a team of genius developers that can solve every leet code interview question ever written but still not have an effective team if they struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
+A team of genius developers that can solve every leet code interview question ever written could still be ineffective if they struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
 This is sometimes called "soft skills", but I consider it just as critical as the ability to code.

 On the technical side, [writing](../about-those-docs#what-to-document) is used to share knowledge and expertise to level up all team members, current and future.
 This includes architectural proposals and decisions, project setup, common workflows through the application, troubleshooting tips, third party integrations, configuration, how to do deployments, how to exercise new code being added in a pull request, and anything else that helps developers understand how the project works.